-To appreciate the value of VPNs, you should understand a few things about your current state of online security and privacy without a VPN.
+To appreciate the value of a VPN, you should understand a few things about your current state of online security and privacy without a VPN.
 Let’s assume you have a wireless connection on your laptop.
-When you access the web, your wireless connection can be eavesdropped unknowingly by attackers within a reasonable 500ft radius.
+When you access the web, your wireless connection can be eavesdropped unknowingly by attackers within a reasonable 500-foot radius.
 Even if you have a secured wireless network, if that network is breached, your credentials can be easily taken without your knowledge.

 So, to recap, VPNs offer these benefits: